baselime/node-opentelemetry/aws_lambda.md

     ]
 }).start();
 ```
-import this file at the top of each of your lambda functions
+import `tracing.js` at the top of your lambda entry file"

 ```javascript
 import './tracing.js'